MrEricL/YoRPG_XYZ/README.md

     Eric:

-        - Fixed a lot of the bugs
+        - Fixed all of the bugs
         - Fixed the display so it's easier to read
         - Spawns boss (5% * difficulty level ) times
         - Added the Boss.java

-    11/27/16
+        - Balanced the Boss so it's harder to kill
+        - Fixed a bug with the Boss dealing too little damage 11/27/16
         - Added ASCII arts for monster and warrior.
           (source: https://boldomatic.com/view/post/hGOlEA)